What you are seeing is most likely one of two things:

 Now, let me explain something here.
 It is entirely impossible to have oil leaking out of the head gasket with any typical Chevy or Ford (and many others) V8 push rod engine!
 If you look at most Ford or Chevy head gaskets, there are ONLY 2 oil holes, and they are WAY up at the top of the gasket, where oil drains back into the "valley" area of the block.
 This oil is NOT under any pressure at all.
 It is simply "drain back" oil from the rocker area.
 There is no oil that comes out of, or back into the block, via the deck surface... period!
 This ain't rocket science.
 Look at the image below if you don't believe me.

-Now, there were some engines, such as the Ford FE series, and some modern engines such as over head cam engines, where oil is pumped under pressure through the head and up into the valve train.
+Now, there were a small few of engines, such as the Ford FE series, and some modern engines such as over head cam engines, where oil is pumped under pressure through the head and up into the valve train.
 This is especially true with engines that have hollow rocker shafts that fill up and supply oil to the rockers, and again, obviously over head cam engines if you want pressurized oil to feed the cam bearings and such.
 We're not talking about those types of engines though.
 Do you see any cars and engines like that on our web site?
 We're talking about MOST Chevy and Ford, Chrysler, etc, V8's that you'll find us working on.
-We don't work on imports, or Diesels, or modern engines that "may" have pressurized oil going through the head gaskets so obviously that's not what we're talking about here.
+We don't work on imports, or Diesels, or modern engines that "may" have pressurized oil going through the head gaskets, and Ford FE engines are a bit rare these days, so obviously that's not what we're talking about here.

 I can't tell you how many heated arguments I've gotten into with idiots that have leaky valve covers on typical small and big block Chevy's, Ford's etc, who insist that oil is leaking from between the head and block, and I usually tell them, if that was possible, then monkeys would fly out of my ass too!